What is a one-time donor ?

 INTRODUCE them to music!

-Another event organised by Sai Children UK, this time in July and August 2024 (only two years later), thanks to three young Spanish girls who introduced the pupils to music!
+Another event organised by The gift of health, this time in July and August 2024 (only two years later), thanks to three young Spanish girls who introduced the pupils to music!
 Great!